dhilip89/efldocs/textblock.md

   - Individual visual handling of each paragraph for cases such as lines geometry, wrapping etc.

 ### Pre-Layout
 At this stage all of the first-level information (that has been set by user functions), such as text and format nodes, is processed.
 Each text node produces a single paragraph.
-Logical textblock items are created and assigned to their respectful lines and paragraphs, after being set with actual formats that have been produced from the format nodes.
+Logical textblock items are created and assigned to their respectful paragraphs.
+This after being set with actual formats, that have been produced from processing the format nodes.
-Also, font information is stored in the text items.

 ### Visual Layout
 Most of the work here is to calculate geometries for all items, lines and paragraphs.
 All line wrapping and ellipsis is done here as well.